 Bangladesh's doyel (Copsychus saularis) is recognized far beyond birdwatching: it appears on currency notes, gives its name to Doel Chattar (a well-known square in Dhaka), and is embedded in everyday Bangladeshi cultural life.
 The bird's characteristic upright tail posture is the pose most associated with it in public imagery.
 When you finish your drawing, make sure the tail is angled upward and the two-tone black-and-white contrast is crisp and clean.
 That silhouette is what people recognize.

 For any national bird drawing, consider adding a small label below your finished piece with the bird's common name, its scientific name, and the country it represents.
+The U.S. Fish & Wildlife Service lists the Himalayan monal as Lophophorus impejanus, which can help you confirm scientific-name accuracy on your label scientific name.
 It turns a sketch into a reference piece, which is very much in the spirit of documenting these birds as the cultural symbols they are.
 If you are working on drawings for multiple countries in this region, the Indian peacock and Nepal's Danphe make a strong visual pairing given how different their forms are, and comparing the two on the same page makes for a useful study in bird anatomy diversity.

 FAQ